Fluctuation-Induced Transitions in Anisotropic Two-Dimensional Turbulence

+where the hat indicates a Fourier transform.
+The enstrophy dissipation and energy spectra are shown in Fig.~\ref{fig:spectra} for a sample run from set D1.

-Incidentally, an equation of the form (\ref{eq:anis_hd2d}) has been obtained for the barotropic vorticity in quasi-geostrophic convection on a tilted f-plane characterized by misaligned rotation and gravity axes \cite{julien2022quasi}, where transitions between LSVs and jets were observed at finite inclination angles, not unlike those explored further below.
-We stress that in \cite{julien2022quasi} the anisotropy is not geometrical but rather derives from the misalignment between gravity and the rotation axis.
+In Appendix \ref{sec:remap_square}, we describe a remapping of the above setup to the square domain, which reveals effective anisotropic diffusion and forcing.
+Similar features are also found in the barotropic vorticity equation for quasi-geostrophic convection on a tilted $f$-plane characterized by misaligned rotation and gravity axes \cite{julien2022quasi,aE2023}, where transitions between LSVs and jets were observed at finite inclination angles, not unlike those which we explore further below.
+We stress that in \cite{julien2022quasi,aE2023} the anisotropy is not geometrical but rather derives from the misalignment between gravity and the rotation axis.